nanodesigns/nanosupport/readme.txt

 * 100% Translation-ready and automatic translation enabled
 * Fully responsive and Mobile devices friendly
 * Clean and well commented and well documented code
+* A11y (web accessibility) compatible

+= E-Commerce Support =

+To get E-Commerce Support, you will need either:
+* WooCommerce (WC) v2.5+ - Tested up to v3.3.5, or
+* Easy Digital Downloads (EDD) v2.2+ - Tested up to v2.9.1

 = Contribute =

 NanoSupport is an Open Source and GPL licensed Free plugin.
 Feel free to contribute.

 * [Fork on Github](https://github.com/nanodesigns/nanosupport)